-- 1. Throughout his article, Ronald Duska talks about two possible purposes for business.
-What are they?
-Why does he believe that understanding the primary purpose for business is important for business ethics? - 2.
+- 1. Throughout his article, Ronald Duska talks about two possible purposes for business. - What are these two purposes?
+Why does he believe that understanding the primary purpose for business (in either of these ways) is important for business ethics? - 2.
 What is the difference between motives for an action and purposes for that action?
 How does Duska use education and the practice of medicine to illustrate this distinction? - 3.
 For the two possible purposes for business (from question 1 above), which is supposed to be the motive and which is supposed to be the purpose?
 What justification does Duska's provide for this position?